ToposInstitute/RelationalThinking-Book/_sources/chp6-graph-gluing.md

 Inside this category, we are interested to know how to **combine two graphs into one** which is analogous to adding two numbers (if this analogy sounds odd to you, towards the end of this chapter we will see that adding numbers is same as combining two *discrete* graphs).

-Thinking of a graph as an island of connections, the utilitiy of combining graphs is to bridge these islands allowing for information to flow between the graphs (via common channels) and for the expression of new meanings.
+Thinking of a graph as an island of connections, the utility of combining graphs is to bridge these islands allowing for information to flow between the graphs (via common channels) and for the expression of new meanings.

 As a step towards making sense of the idea of combining graphs, let us a revisit a graph that we met in the first chapter — “Whose turn is it to do dishes?”.